xianghuiluo/TechnicalNotes/articles/wireguard.md

 ```bash
 echo "PrivateKey = $(cat /etc/wireguard/private.key)" >> /etc/wireguard/home-vpn.conf
 ```
-At this point, our *home-vpn.conf* will like this
+At this point, our *home-vpn.conf* will like this (with different keys)
 ```
 [Interface]
 Address = 192.168.1.1/24